aditya-kapilavai/aditya-kapilavai/README.md

 - 👋 Hi, I’m @aditya-kapilavai.
-In this Git repository contains, animations, Theorems
+In this Git repository contains, animations, proofs of the theorems and solutions for the ab-inito phase for the metrics presented in the paper "Singularity distances computations of 3-RPR manipulator using extrinsic metrics."

 - 👀 I’m interested in ...